Yen/postgres_web3/README.md

 - ~~`hex160` A 160 bit hex string (Such as ethereum addresses)~~ (TODO)
 - ~~`hex256` A 256 bit hex string (Such as ethereum block hashes)~~ (TODO)

+Integer data types are constructable from a base-10 integer literal (e.g. `'1000'::int128`).
+For compatibility, unsigned data types can be constructed with negative values but only if the negative integer literal is `-0`.

+Hex data types are constructed from a case-insensitive non-prefixed base-16 hex literal following the PostgreSQL `decode(..., 'hex')` behavior (e.g. `0123AbCd::hex160`).
+Hex literals are interpereted as being zero padded from the beginning of the literal when the full literal is not provided (e.g. `f8f8f8f8f8f8f8f8f8f8::hex160` is equivalent to `00000000000000000000f8f8f8f8f8f8f8f8f8f8::hex160`).

+Hex data types are string serialized to a lower case hex string following the PostgreSQL `encode(..., 'hex')` behaviour (e.g. `0123abcd`).

 _More data types may be added in the future if they are seen to be prevelant throughout the web3 ecosystem. postgres_web3 is not tied to ethereum and may adopt types that are seen as beneficial to non-ethereum chains._

 ## Available operators

+_For easier compatibility with existing expressions, operators relating to the sign of numbers (`uplus`, `uminus`, `abs`) are implemented for signed and unsigned types.
+Where applicable, these may raise "out of range" errors.
+An example of this is calling `uminus` on a unsigned integer type with a value other than `0`._

 - add (`type + type`) -> `type` for `int128`, `uint128`
 - sub (`type - type`) -> `type` for `int128`, `uint128`